Black Friday 2018 kitchen and appliance deals starting now: $40 off Instant Pot, $100 off Vitamix products and more

 Instant Pot, $60

 Different models of the hit pressure cooker are on sale at Walmart, Target and Costco.
-On Black Friday itself, Walmart will have the Instant Pot Lux for $60, or $40 off.
+Walmart already have the Instant Pot Lux 8 for $60, or $40 off, online.
 Target will have the Instant Pot Duo for $70, which is $30 off the normal price.

 Costco is offering $35 off the similar Instant Pot Nova starting Nov.
 22. Kohls also has a similar doorbuster sale on a couple of Instant Pot models.
 Kohls will also throw in $15 in store credit for every $50 you spend.